-Rubella is caused by the rubella virus, which is spread through the air when someone ingests (swallows) or inhales (breathes in) the cough or sneeze droplets from an infected person.
-An infected person is contagious from 7 days before the rash appears to 7 days afterwards.
-You are most contagious when the rash is erupting.
-You should avoid attending childcare facilities, school, work or other public places until you are well or for 7 days after the appearance of the rash.
+Rubella is caused by the rubella virus, which is spread through the air when someone swallows or breathes the cough or sneeze droplets from an infected person.
+If you become infected, you are most contagious when the rash is erupting.
+However, you could still spread the disease from 7 days before the rash appears to 7 days afterwards.

 - If you think you might be pregnant and your immunity has not been tested, check with your doctor or practice nurse.

-- women born overseas (especially in Asia, the Pacific Islands, sub-Saharan Africa and South America) who entered New Zealand after the age of routine vaccination
+- women born outside of New Zealand in countries here vaccination against rubella may not be widespread (especially in Asia, the Pacific Islands, sub-Saharan Africa and South America) who entered New Zealand after the age of routine vaccination

 - women over the age of 35 years.